Bobcycle/Blog/_posts/2022-02-11-PMI-as-leading-indicator.md

 | 2009-06-01 | 45.8 |
 | 2009-05-01 | 41.7 |

 If you look at the chart below, the S&P 500 (the market) skyrocketed the moment the report got released stating that the 50 PMI was being touched.
 Months after that it has only been climbing.

-However, that's not all.
-The United States was still in a down market until December 2010.
+However, the United States was still in a down market until December 2010.

 Lagging indicators such as the Manufacturing and services index will lag 12 to 18 months.
 In this case, the PMI was telling you 18 months before that it was heading into a bull market.